snatch-dev/Chronicle/README.md

 # Chronicle
-Implementation of distributed saga pattern for .NET Core
+Implementation of saga pattern for .NET Core

 # Icon